laurens24/tab-garbage-truck/README.md

 5. Add a "Script" step to the data source in your Prep Flow

-6. Edit the {insert value} fields in the xyz.csv to have the correct values in them
+6. Edit the {insert value} fields in the **garbage-truck-params.csv** to have the correct values in them

-- How to get the PAT info
-- How to get your POD
+- To generate a Personal Access Token, go to your **My Account Settings** page, found by clicking your profile photo in the top right of your screen.
+Scroll down to the section entitled **Personal Access Tokens**.
+Type in a new name for your PAT- it can be anything you want.
+Now click **Create new token**- a very long string of text should appear in a window.
+This is your PAT secret- copy and paste it somewhere on your machine where you won't lose it.
+You can only generate a PAT secret once.
+   - Replace {insert value} below the `pat-name` column the with PAT name you just created
+   - Replace {insert value} below the `pat-secret` column the with PAT secret you just saved

+- Every Tableau Cloud URL starts like this- `https://{pod name}.online.tableau.com/#/site/{site name}/`
+  - Replace {insert value} below the `tab-pod` column the with text in the section that we called `{pod name}` above
+  - Replace {insert value} below the `site-name` column the with text in the section that we called `{site name}` above

 - How to get the LUID for your folder